 Use Special Brush and Toothpaste

 A fun, attractive toothbrush-toothpaste combo can pique your child’s interest in oral care.
 Buy them a colorful, soft-bristled brush or one with the design of their favorite cartoon character.
 The same goes with the toothpaste.
 Instead of regular-flavor toothpaste, buy them flavored toothpaste, perhaps strawberry, bubble gum, or watermelon.

 Make oral hygiene a rewarding experience for your kids.
 Create little gold stars and a calendar poster with fun drawings of teeth, toothbrushes, healthy snacks, and other items related to oral hygiene.
 Every time your kids brush and floss their teeth, give them a gold star and let them stick it to the poster.
 You could even tie in the family visits to the Dentist in Massapequa to this chart, giving them bonus stars for good behavior and positive news from the visits.

 Dentists recommend that children brush for at least two minutes twice a day.
 Regiment your children to this routine by using a cute, colorful timer.
 Let them set the time to feel that they have a role in their own oral care.

 Implementing all of these tricks will encourage your children to maintain a healthy mouth, which is necessary to avoid various diseases such as cavities and gingivitis as they grow.
-Combine these methods with a regular visit to a pediatric dentist in Charleston and your children’s smiles will be filled with brightness, strong teeth and healthy gums.
+Combine these methods with a regular visit to a Dentist in Massapequa, or a pediatric dentist in Charleston and your children’s smiles will be filled with brightness, strong teeth and healthy gums.

 7 Ways To Make Dental Hygiene For Kids Fun, colgate.com